 Users click when they see a clear CTA, which should lead them to a page that is highly relevant to the CTA and the ad.
 If the advertisement leads a user to a homepage where the user must self-navigate, this can lead to bounces since it creates confusion and frustration for the user.
 Therefore, it is always important to identify target landing pages for your ads.
 That’s also important for verifying conversions and traffic in general.

 While setting up multiple ads within your campaign, marketers often forget to edit the target audiences, and that causes overlapping.
-If you want to learn more about how to avoid overlapping, you can find out more in detail here.
+If you want to learn more about how to avoid overlapping.

 Rule of thumb for all ad channels